-A communication packet is a single SQL statement sent to the MySQL server, a single row that is sent to the client, or a binary log event sent from a master replication server to a slave.
+A communication packet is a single SQL statement sent to the MySQL server, a single row that is sent to the client, or a binary log event sent from a replication source server to a replica.

 The largest possible packet that can be transmitted to or from a MySQL 5.7 server or client is 1GB.

 When a MySQL client or the mysqld server

 max_allowed_packet bytes, it

 and closes the connection.
 With some clients, you may also get

 query error if the communication packet is too